nikitavoloboev/data/focusing/rules.md

 ## Relationships

 - Meet new people.
 Go to seminars, talks, conferences.. even if you won't understand much of it.
 Big chance you'll find something interesting or meet someone.
+- Respect my time.
+If going on dates, make it worthwhile or not go at all.

 ## Vim